 Chances are, this ShelfJoy user is not coming back.

-If your bot instructs a user on how to proceed but fails to follow up with them, it teaches your user that the Chatbot is unreliable.
-If your Chatbot says it’s online; make sure it’s online and ready to respond to customers.
+If your bot instructs a user on how to proceed but fails to follow up with them, it teaches your user that the bot is unreliable.
+If your chatbot says it’s online; make sure it’s online and ready to respond to customers.
 Don’t leave users hanging, or else they will drop your bot on the spot.

 “…Personality is the new user experience.”